coinbase/coinbase-wallet-sdk/README.md

   1. Fork this repo and clone it
   1. From the root dir run `yarn install`
-  1. `cd apps/testapp && yarn install` to install testapp dependencies
   1. From the root dir run `yarn dev`

-     - starts two dev servers in parallel:
-       - `@coinbase/wallet-sdk-testapp`
-       - `@coinbase/wallet-sdk`

-  1. Visit localhost:3001 in your browser to view the testapp